lackhoa/lackhoa.github.io/_posts/2023-11-04-auto-rig-pro.md

 ---

 Update 4: After rereading the message from Artell, I realized that it isn't as schmuck as I thought.
+So I sent an apology for the REDACTED part.
 However, I still think it's shitty to judge my tone and criticize the edit I made to *your program* when *I don't care* and just want a refund.

 {% endraw %}